 The Carbon footprint summary reports total CO2e emissions for the selected and preceding timeframes for quick interval-based comparisons.

 Optimization summaries report idle instances and under-utilized instances.
-Thresholds influencing these calculations are derived from Google Compute Engine recommendations, although you have full configuration control to adjust these thresholds to your needs.
+The app derives thresholds that influence these calculations from Google Compute Engine recommendations, although you have full configuration control to adjust these thresholds to your needs.

 The table breaks down emissions by data center, listing your cloud and on-premises instances.
 All your carbon footprint data is in one place, and the measurement methodology is consistent across all your data centers.